Jim Flynn (songwriter): Early life

-As a civilian, Flynn returned to Lewiston and worked his way through business college, at what was then called the "Auburn Maine School of Commerce."
-Flynn planned to become a business education teacher.
-While in college, Flynn worked as a DJ at WLAM, Lewiston-Auburn, Maine.
-After three years at the Auburn Maine School of Commerce, Flynn transferred his credits to Husson College in Bangor, Maine.
+As a civilian, Flynn returned to Lewiston and worked his way through business college, at what was then called the Auburn Maine School of Commerce.
+He planned to become a business education teacher.
+While in college, he worked as a DJ at WLAM, Lewiston-Auburn, Maine.
+After three years at the Auburn Maine School of Commerce, he transferred his credits to Husson College in Bangor, Maine.
 Flynn graduated from Husson in 1964 with a bachelor's degree in business education.
 With his degree, he became a high school teacher and sports coach.
-In 1965, a new revised GI Bill was passed, and Flynn earned a master's degree in secondary school administration from the University of Southern Maine, Portland-Gorham campus, in 1974.
+In 1965, a new revised GI Bill was passed, and he learned a master's degree in secondary school administration from the University of Southern Maine, Portland-Gorham campus, in 1974.

 He left school teaching when he was offered a job by Southwestern Publishing selling textbooks to public schools in Maine, New Hampshire, Vermont, and Massachusetts.

 Songwriting career

 Flynn was known in the New England country music circle for his songwriting.
-Flynn wrote his first song in 1960.
+He wrote his first song in 1960.
 It was recorded by a group called "The Citations."
-Flynn received his first songwriting contract from Jimmie Davis, former governor of Louisiana and a member of both the "Country Music Hall of Fame and Museum" and the "Country Music Songwriters Hall of Fame."
+He received his first songwriting contract from Jimmie Davis, former governor of Louisiana and a member of both the "Country Music Hall of Fame and Museum" and the "Country Music Songwriters Hall of Fame."
 Davis did not record Flynn's song, but his encouragement motivated Flynn to keep writing.
 Gene Hooper cut one of Flynn's songs in 1974.
-The song was called "Caroline Stood by Me," and it became a "pick hit of the week" on Maine's biggest country music station, WPOR.
-Since then, there have been many cuts of Flynn's songs by various artists, mainly the country genre.
-Flynn's writing skill has been recognized by many local and national news organizations.
-Flynn's song, "Time I Change My Name to Hank,", stayed on the European Country Music Charts for sixteen weeks in 2005.
+The song was called "Caroline Stood by Me;" it became a "pick hit of the week" on Maine's biggest country music station, WPOR.
+Since then, there have been many cuts of Flynn's songs by various artists, mainly in the country genre.
+His writing skill has been recognized by many local and national news organizations.
+His song, "Time I Change My Name to Hank", stayed on the European Country Music Charts for sixteen weeks in 2005.

-Flynn was affiliated with BMI and registered a number of his songs with them.
+He was affiliated with BMI and registered many of his songs with them.

 Philosophy

-Flynn's philosophy was that he was a "small frog in a small pond," and he found enjoyment in knowing people were enjoying his music.
-On video sharing sites such as YouTube, Flynn's songs have found moderate success, having been played over 500,000 times, as of December 2011.
-Flynn's songs are played regularly by various artists on independent country stations.
+Flynn's philosophy was that he was a "small frog in a small pond;" he found enjoyment in knowing people were enjoying his music.
+On video sharing sites such as YouTube, his songs have found moderate success and had been played over 500,000 times, as of December 2011.
+His songs are played regularly by various artists on independent country stations.

-Flynn enjoyed writing story songs, and songs that pull the listener in.
+Flynn enjoyed writing story songs, and songs engaging the listener and having them experience a connection.
 The song he believed to be his best is "MegaFlight," which discuses how it would be if it where possible to visit lost relatives and friends in heaven.
 The song tells the story of a man who was married to a woman that died in childbirth.
-In the song, the unnamed man goes to an airport to inquire about purchasing a jet ticket to heaven for him and his young child.
-Flynn also wrote songs in other styles, such as "The Ballad of L.L.
+In the song, the unnamed man goes to an airport to inquire about purchasing an airplane ticket to heaven for him and his young child.
+He wrote songs in other styles, such as "The Ballad of L.L.
 Bean".